 Toiletries and Other Essentials

 Packing a light for your toiletries bag is key.
 Most toiletries can be purchased at your final destination.
-Only pack the items that are very important that you know you won’t be able to source on your trip to you and will last a few days during your travels.
+Only pack the items that are very important that you know you won’t be able to source on your trip to and will last a few days during your travels.

 Here are some items to include in your toiletries bag to ensure you have the best possible trip.